 To cook the pork, I started by browning it in a little olive oil in an oven proof skillet over medium high heat.

 After the tenderloin was browned on all sides, I placed the skillet into a 350° F oven until the pork reached an internal temperature of 170° F. This took about 20 minutes.
 I removed the pork from the oven, placed it on a cutting board and tented it with aluminum foil.

 While the pork was cooking, I focused on the Madeira Cream Sauce.
 I added chicken broth and Madeira to a small saucepan and boiled the mixture over medium high heat until it had reduced to about 1 cup.
 This took about 20 minutes.

-To finish the sauce, I returned the skillet to stove over medium heat, added the flour and stirred it until smooth.
-I let the flour cook for several minutes until it was lightly browned.
-Then, I added the reduced broth/Madeira sauce and remaining mushroom mixture.
-I brought the sauce to a boil to allow it to thicken, scraping up any browned bits.
-Finally, I added the cream.
-After another few minutes, the Madeira cream sauce was ready.
+To finish the sauce, I returned the skillet that the pork was cooked in to stove over medium heat, added the flour and stirred it until smooth.
+I let the flour cook for several minutes until it was lightly browned (Photo 11).
+Then, I added the reduced broth/Madeira sauce and remaining mushroom mixture (Photo 12).

 Mushroom Stuffed Pork Tenderloin with Madeira Cream Sauce

 - 1 clove garlic, minced

 - 1 pound pork tenderloin, trimmed of fat and silver skin